Carolyn Schuler: 1960 Rome Olympics

-She represented the United States as a 17-year-old at the 1960 Summer Olympics in Rome, where she won two gold medals.
+Schuler represented the United States as a 17-year-old at the 1960 Summer Olympics in Rome, where she won two gold medals.
 She received her first gold medal for winning the women's 100-meter butterfly, with a new Olympic record time of 1:09.5.
+Nancy Ramey was the favorite prior to the Olympics, but did not make the U.S. team.
+Schuler had an easy win, with a .9 second lead over the Dutch swimmer Marianne Heemskerk who took the gold and Australia’s Jan Andrew, who captured the silver.
+America's Carolyn Wood, at only 14, was in the lead in the event final at the 70 meter point, but swallowed water and had to stop, removing herself from the competition.

-She earned a second gold medal as a member of the first-place United States team in the women's 4×100-meter medley relay, together with teammates Lynn Burke (backstroke), Patty Kempner (breaststroke), and Chris von Saltza (freestyle).
-The winning U.S medley relay set a new world record of 4:41.1 in the event final.
+Schuler earned a second gold medal as a member of the first-place United States team in the women's 4×100-meter medley relay, together with teammates Lynn Burke (backstroke), Patty Kempner (breaststroke), and Chris von Saltza (freestyle).
+The winning U.S. medley relay set a new world record of 4:41.1 in the event final.
+Schuler's time for her 100 breaststroke leg was 1:08.9, a personal best time.